TheJelmega/prog-lang/design/README.md

 The second form consists out of 2 expression separated by a `;`.
 The expression on the left is called the 'repeat' operand, the expression on the right the 'count' operand.
 The count operand must be able to be evaluated at compile time and have a `usize` type.
-This form creates an array with a length of the value of the cound operand, with each value being a copy of the value evaluated from the repeat operand.
+This form creates an array with a length of the value of the count operand, with each value being a copy of the value evaluated from the repeat operand.
 This means that `[a;b]` create an array of `b` elements with the value `a`.
 If the value of the count operand is larger than 1, the repeat operand must be copyable or must point to a constant item.